minbrowser/min/README.md

 - If you are using macOS and building a package for Linux, install [Homebrew](http://brew.sh), then run `brew install fakeroot dpkg` first.
 - If you are using macOS or Linux and building a package for Windows, you will need to install [Mono](https://www.mono-project.com/) and [Wine](https://www.winehq.org/).
+- If you are building a macOS package, you'll need to install Xcode and the associated command-line tools.
+You may also need to set your default SDK to macOS 11.0 or higher, which you can do by running `export SDKROOT=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX11.1.sdk`.
+The exact command will depend on where Xcode is installed and which SDK version you're using.

 ## Contributing to Min